SwindleBreeze/FitLife-KD/README.md

 4. Push to the branch: `git push origin feature/your-feature`
 5. Submit a pull request.

-## License

-Specify the license under which your project is released.
-For example:

-FitLife is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact

 If you have any questions or inquiries, please feel free to contact us: